 Above: On one side, the rugged deck juts out, creating yet another tiny but discrete space.

 Looking for more inspiration?
-See 66 photos of Small Space Living in our new Gallery of rooms and spaces.
+See more photos of Small Space Living in our Gallery.

 N.B.: This is an update of a post originally published August 9, 2012.